Background

 RFA-CA-23-025: Addressing the Needs of Cancer Survivors in Primary Care (U01 Clinical Trial Required)

-The purpose of this RFA is to support studies that aim to develop and test primary care practice-level and health system-level interventions and strategies that promote high quality care for cancer survivors during and/or after the treatment period.
-Toward this end, interventions should target primary care practices or health systems that deliver primary care.
-The goal is to support PCPs in providing those components of cancer survivorship care that are germane to primary care.
+The purpose of this RFA was to support studies that aim to develop and test primary care practice-level and health system-level interventions and strategies that promote high quality care for cancer survivors during and/or after the treatment period.
 This research will inform the critically needed evidence base for delivery of high-quality survivorship care provided in part by PCPs.
+You can learn more about NCI’s efforts to advance research on primary care and cancer survivorship here.

 Events

-The OCS Director’s Series has featured two webinars focused on models of survivorship care.
+The OCS Director’s Series has featured webinars focused on models of survivorship care.

 Dr. Ray Chan – Innovations in Survivorship Models of Care (February 2023)